stonemjs/docs/src/docs/architecture/adapter.md

 ## Integration Hooks

-Integration hooks in Stone.js allow you to observe and react to the platform-specific phases of your system — including adapter startup, event transformation, middleware execution, and shutdown.
+Integration hooks in Stone.js allow you to observe and react to the platform-specific phases of your system, including adapter startup, event transformation, middleware execution, and shutdown.

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {